ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-6. Suppose you want to build a model to classify whether a Reddit comment violates the website’s rule.
+Q. Suppose you want to build a model to classify whether a Reddit comment violates the website’s rule.
 You have $10$ million unlabeled comments from $10K$ users over the last $24$ months and you want to label $100K$ of them.
     1. How would you sample $100K$ comments to label?
     1. Suppose you get back $100K$ labeled comments from $20$ annotators and you want to look at some labels to estimate the quality of the labels.
 How many labels would you look at?
 How would you sample them?